felixklauke/waterfall-docker/README.md

 # waterfall-docker
 Docker image for the popular bungee cord fork called Waterfall that aims to improve performance and stability.

+If you want to run the corresponding minecraft servers you should take a look at [paperspigot-docker](https://github.com/FelixKlauke/paperspigot-docker).

 # Docker compose
 If you prefer docker-compose / stack checkout `docker-compose.yml` or the following example:
 ```yaml